CyberShadowSensei/Project-Manager-AI-Agent/README.md

 We started with standard LangChain but pivoted to **LangChain.js** to unify our stack.
 This switch allowed us to keep our entire codebase in **TypeScript**, eliminating the need for a Python microservice and ensuring end-to-end type safety between our backend and AI logic.
 It integrates natively with Node.js's event loop, allowing us to handle concurrent AI requests and real-time data efficiently.

 ### 🛡️ Groq-on-Groq Fallback Strategy
 We intentionally avoided OpenAI for fallback.
-Our "God Mode" prompts are heavily fine-tuned for **Groq's Llama-3 models**.
+Our context-aware prompts are heavily fine-tuned for **Groq's Llama-3 models**.
 To ensure consistency, our fallback mechanism switches to a **different high-performance model within the Groq ecosystem**, guaranteeing that the AI's tone, formatting, and instruction-following remain stable even during primary model constraints.
 Sticking to a single service provider prevents the "prompt drift" that occurs when moving between different providers (e.g., Llama to GPT).

 ---